Introduction to the Carbon Border Adjustment Mechanism (CBAM)

 With CBAM officially in its transitional phase, a crucial question remains, will EU adapt CBAM to respond to developing countries' concerns and potential trade diversion, or risk delaying its climate objectives?
 Essentially, open communication and ongoing dialogue with trading partners is key to a fair, inclusive, and effective global carbon pricing system.

-Economic Benefits and Challenges
+Economic benefits and challenges

 CBAM can be a double-edged sword for global trade.
 While its goal is a cleaner planet, the economic implications for importers and exporters are multifaceted.
 Let’s delve into the potential benefits and challenges for both sides: